 The equipment needed is slightly different for each destination and expedition type.
 When you sign up, a detailed gear list will be emailed to you.
 On expeditions where more expensive items are required, we will endeavour to recommend a suitable rental company.

 Our prices are very inclusive and only a small amount of spending money is needed on Earth’s Edge expeditions.
 Most of our expeditions take place in remote areas where there are no shops for you to spend money in!
 A small budget for tips, shopping at the end of the expedition and items of a personal nature like phone calls is sufficient.
-At the time of booking, we will send you an expedition information pack which has more details on spending money for that particular destination.
+You will find exact information on spending money in your information pack.

-Yes, it is compulsory for all participants to have personal travel insurance on an Earth’s Edge expedition.
+Yes, it is compulsory for you to have personal travel insurance on an Earth’s Edge expedition.
 Policies must provide cover for; a) medical injury or sickness b) all activities listed on the expedition booked (c) helicopter evacuation in an emergency situation and d) repatriation to one’s country of residence.
 You must declare any pre-existing medical conditions to your insurers and ensure you receive written confirmation that any pre-existing medical conditions are fully insured.
-We advise you to obtain travel insurance as soon as you book, that will cover you for unforeseeable circumstances such as illness or injury that might result in you not being able to take part in your expedition.
+We advise you to obtain travel insurance as soon as you book, which will cover you for unforeseeable circumstances such as illness or injury that might result in you not being able to take part in your expedition.
 We recommend Campbell Irvine for your travel insurance requirements as their policies cover a,b,c&d as above and include cancellation cover.
-To contact Campbell Irvine call +44 844 826 2722 or go to their website www.campbellirvinedirect.com/earthsedge.
+To purchase Campbell Irvine travel insurance visit – www.campbellirvinedirect.com/earthsedge.

 The required vaccinations will depend on the country you are visiting.
 If you have visited a ‘tropical region’ in the past you may have some of the required vaccinations already.
-With the help of the Travel Health Clinic, we have compiled some travel health advice for each of our expeditions which we will send to you once you have signed up.
-Vaccination requirements are subject to change and should be confirmed before departure.
+With the help of the Travel Health Clinic, we have compiled some travel health advice for each of our expeditions.
+You will find this travel health advice on your Earth’s Edge account.